sakthivijay7/World-Population-Review-to-income-inequality-predictive-analysis-using-python-/README.md

 save all files in csv format.

 Data Handle:
-Excel power quary editor to all files merge with country and remove unnecessary columns and clean named it.
+Excel power query editor to all files merged by country and remove unnecessary columns and cleaned named.

 Data read:
-1.Pandas to read the merged file dataset and describe the statistical report of numerical values.
+1.Pandas to read the merged dataset and describe the statistical report of numerical values.

 2.clean the column values only contains numerical values other noisy signs {"$",","} and values {"Tn","Bn","Mn"}